BlankBire/Solidity-Static-Analyzer/README.md

-# Solidify – Real-Time Solidity Static Analyzer
+# Solidify – Real-Time Solidity Analyzer

 Solidify is a Visual Studio Code extension that surfaces static-analysis diagnostics for Solidity smart contracts **while you type**.
 It combines a high-speed `tree-sitter` parser with targeted regular-expression scans to deliver instant feedback without breaking the developer’s flow.